Get Started

 Install Hive

-Connect your AI client to live crypto data in under 30 seconds.
-Pick your client below for a dedicated copy-paste guide.
-Every guide uses the same underlying MCP endpoint — the difference is where the config file lives and how each client expects it.
+Connect a supported AI client to Hive's live crypto tools with one Hive API key.
+Pick your client below for exact setup steps.
+Every guide uses the same remote MCP endpoint; the client-specific part is where the config lives and how the client passes authentication.

-Get a free API key → (10,000 monthly credits, no card) Or jump to a client below
+Get a Hive API key → Or jump to a client below

 Pick your client